 CLI tool to migrate from BoltDB to SQLite/MySQL/Postgres

-A new CLI migrator helps you move Semaphore data from BoltDB to SQLite, MySQL, or Postgres.
-BoltDB is being deprecated and will be removed in v3.0.
+BoltDB is being deprecated and will be removed in v2.9.

 semaphore migrate --from-boltdb /path/to/boltdb/file